 All registrations that drop in are costs that you incur.
 Only using part of these registrations means wasting your resources—unplaced motivated candidates and processes that are in place but not used.

-Most job seekers that apply for a job and are motivated are useful for other organizations.
-Either work with other agencies and make sure you use your resources to achieve your full potential, or you will have too much waste in your operations: a waste of service capacity you won’t incur when you outsource your recruitment to external parties.
+Most job seekers who apply for a job and are motivated are useful to other organizations.
+Either work with other agencies and make sure you use your resources to achieve your full potential, or you will have too much waste in your operations: service capacity you won’t incur when you outsource your recruitment to external parties.

 It becomes the responsibility of the agent abroad to take care of using their resources efficiently.